 The chemistry and physics secondary education programs at CSU rigorously adhere the standards in science teacher preparation outlined by the National Science Teachers Association (NSTA),Council for the Accreditation of Educator Preparation, edTPA, and the Illinois State Board of Higher Education.

 Assessments in the secondary science education programs focus on content pedagogy, and the intersection of pedagogical content knowledge.
 The following are assessed of the candidates tenure in the program.

 - Content knowledge in the discipline and in supporting science disciplines

 - Ability to plan effective lessons

 - Inclusion of Science, Technology, and Society issues in teaching

 - Understanding and use of scientific inquiry

-The Department of Chemistry and Physics works closely with the Department of Biological Sciences to ensure that the secondary science candidates, whether they are undergraduates, graduate certification, or MAT students, are ready for the classroom, deeply versed in the content discipline, and understand the professional nature of science teaching.
+The Department of Chemistry, Physics, and Engineering Studies works closely with the Department of Biological Sciences to ensure that the secondary science candidates, whether they are undergraduates, graduate licensure, or MAT students, are ready for the classroom, deeply versed in the content discipline, and understand the professional nature of science teaching.